HelloThisIsFlo/My-Java-Archetype/README.md

 # My Java Archetype

-Example of 'My Java Archetype' as described on 'The Professional Beginner'.
+Example of 'My Java Archetype' as described on my Blog 'Florian Kempenich'.

 > To know more about what this Archetype is about, check out my article:
 >